 Meth users often find it difficult to stop using meth because it’s the only way they can feel pleasure.
 Otherwise, normal activities aren’t enough to trigger positive feelings in people with fewer functional dopamine receptors.

 Anhedonia can cause or worsen depression.
 For that reason, depression in people who are going through meth withdrawal can be severe, leading to suicidal thoughts or actions.
 One Australian study found that suicide was a significant factor in methamphetamine-related death.

 If you have decided to stop using meth and you start having suicidal thoughts, it’s vital to seek help as soon as possible.

 Though withdrawal can be uncomfortable, you will most likely have to go through it to achieve sobriety.
 The amount of time it takes before you start experiencing symptoms after you stop using meth can vary depending on several factors.
-Your own withdrawal timeline will depend on the following factors:

 In general, the longer you’ve been dependent, the higher your normal dose, and the smaller your last dose, the faster you will experience withdrawal symptoms.

 Even though your withdrawal timeline might not look exactly like someone else’s, it may look like the following general timeline: